Workers' Compensation Attorney Fees

 When weighing whether to hire a Boston workers’ compensation lawyer, one of the first questions is, “What will it cost?”
 Many claimants struggled paycheck-to-paycheck even before the accident.
 Now, they are financially overwhelmed.

-At The Law Offices of Jeffrey S. Glassman, we recognize this is a legitimate concern of many of our clients, and it’s important to take the time to explain the way the fees are structured, the reason for the fees and the ways in which we can help make this process more affordable.
+At Jeffrey Glassman Injury Lawyers, we recognize this is a legitimate concern of many of our clients, and it’s important to take the time to explain the way the fees are structured, the reason for the fees and the ways in which we can help make this process more affordable.

 Here’s the good news: When you win, it’s the insurance company that pays your attorney’s fees.
 These fees may vary depending on the exact circumstances, but the law caps them currently at 20 percent.